victimofleisure/Whorld/README.md

 Whorld's visualization is controlled via parameters which can be adjusted manually, or modulated by oscillators.
 A given setting of the parameters and their oscillators form a patch.
 You can use the demo patches, or create your own.

-Patches can be grouped together in a playlist.
+~~Patches can be grouped together in a playlist.
 You can play patches manually, or Whorld can auto-play them for you.
-Whorld also includes a crossfader, which allows you to interpolate between two patches (AKA "tweening").
+Whorld also includes a crossfader, which allows you to interpolate between two patches (AKA "tweening").~~ [not yet in V2]

 Whorld is optimized for VJing.
-All of its functions are available in full-screen mode, via shortcut keys, mouse or trackball, and MIDI controllers.
-Whorld can be synchronized to music, using tap tempo, or MIDI clocks.
+All of its functions are available in full-screen mode, via shortcut keys, mouse or trackball, and MIDI controllers. ~~Whorld can be synchronized to music, using tap tempo, or MIDI clocks.~~ [not yet in V2]

 **Whorld V2 is in alpha test**

 It has been nearly **twenty years** since the last release.
 The main design goals of Whorld V2 are listed below.
-The first six of them are fully accomplished in this release.

 1. Improve *rendering throughput* by leveraging Direct2D’s hardware acceleration. [done]
 2. Implement *anti-aliasing* (line smoothing), which is a core feature of Direct2D.  [done]
 3. Improve *accuracy* by drawing in floating-point coordinates, another Direct2D feature.  [done]